normalnormie/ccgit/README.md

 ## Architecture Advantages

-### No File System Events
-- **Eliminates Race Conditions**: No more missed file writes or duplicate triggers
-- **Consistent Polling**: Predictable 2-second polling interval
-- **Simpler Logic**: Direct file reading instead of complex event handling
-- **Better Reliability**: No dependency on file system notification accuracy

 ### Smart Session Management
 - **Session Continuity**: Returning to previous sessions only processes new content
 - **Clean Branch History**: Each session gets committed and merged properly
 - **No Lost Work**: Pending thinking always gets committed before switching
 - **Conflict Awareness**: User control over merge conflict handling

-## Use Case

-This tool is designed for developers working with AI assistants (like Claude) who want to maintain a meaningful git history that captures not just *what* changed, but *why* the AI made those changes.
-Each commit message contains the AI's reasoning, making it easier to understand the development process and debug issues later.

-The continuous monitoring approach ensures reliable capture of AI thinking across multiple sessions, while the smart merging strategy keeps the main branch clean and up-to-date with all AI-assisted development work.

-## Example Multi-Session Workflow

-1. **Session A**: AI thinks about and creates `auth.go` → committed to branch `session-a`
-2. **Session Switch**: Switch to new Claude conversation → `session-a` merged to master
-3. **Session B**: AI thinks about and creates `database.go` → committed to branch `session-b`
-4. **Return to Session A**: AI adds more to `auth.go` → only NEW thinking processed
-5. **Final State**: Both sessions merged to master with complete thinking history

-The tool maintains perfect alignment between AI reasoning and code changes across all sessions.